 A UAF Registration response message is represented as an array of dictionaries.
 Each dictionary contains a registration response for a specific protocol version.
 The array must not contain two dictionaries of the same protocol version.
-For version "1.0" the response is defined as
+The response is defined as RegistrationResponse dictionary.